The St. Paul's Pact

 06

-Commitments · One signed page · No spin
+Commitments · One document · No spin

 The pact is short by design — written to be read, understood, and held up against what is actually done.
 Every commitment has a deadline.
 Every deadline is public.